Vortex-002/CNN/README.md

 - It looks at a collection of images(dataset)
 - Learns crucial patterns
-- Applies them to predict he disease
+- Applies them to predict the disease

 I trained it in Google Colab using Python.